-Want to see a Pipevine Swallowtail in your own garden?
-Try planting native pipevines plants to draw them in.
+Want to see a pipevine swallowtail butterfly in your own garden?
+Try planting native pipevines host plants to draw them in.

-The Pipevine Swallowtail (Battus philenor) flies across most of the U.S., with the exception of the Northwest.
-(See a sightings map here.)
+The pipevine swallowtail (Battus philenor) flies across most of the U.S., with the exception of the Northwest.
 It has the distinctive swallowtail shape, with tails extending from the lower wings.
 These tails are used as a form of defense—a predator attempting to snatch this butterfly from the air is likely just to get a mouthful of tail while the rest of the butterfly takes off.
 Females are a fairly uniform black on top, with a row of white spots along the lower wing edge.
 Males display that distinctive iridescent blue.
 Both have a row of orange and white spots on their underwings, backed by blue.

-As their name suggests, Pipevine Swallowtails host on pipevines (Aristolochia).
+Plants from the genus Aristolochia are sometimes also called pipevines.
+As their name suggests, pipevine swallowtails host on pipevines.
 If you want to increase your chances of seeing these butterflies in your garden, plant some native pipevines for them to lay their eggs on.
 It’s important to plant only Artisolochia species native to your area if you want the caterpillars to survive, though.
-Pipevines contain toxins, and Pipevine Swallowtail butterflies have evolved to use this to their advantage.
+Pipevines contain toxins, and pipevine swallowtail butterflies have evolved to use this to their advantage.
 As they feed, they sequester these toxins in their bodies, making them poisonous to many predators as both caterpillars and butterflies.
-However, the toxin levels vary in different Aristolochia species, and planting a non-native species can actually be fatal to the larvae of Pipevine Swallowtails.
+However, the toxin levels vary in different Aristolochia species, and planting a non-native species can actually be fatal to the larvae of pipevine swallowtails.

 Visit your local native plant nursery or call your county extension office for advice on native pipevines.
 Here are some very general guidelines: